Is it possible to put the Made in France label on your website?

 TPOP: print on demand in France

-The rules of Made in France in the field of textiles are rather vague.
+The rules of Made in France in the field of textiles are quite vague.

-For garments that have been designed in at least two countries - which is the case for our products - the Made in France label can only be applied in two cases:
+With regard to garments that have been designed in at least two countries - which is the case for our products - the Made in France designation can only apply in two cases:

 • That of garments for which the last substantial transformation, i.e. leading to the creation of a new product, was carried out in France,